fbpx

 Consultation

 Your first step is a Consultation.
 This appointment will take 30-45 minutes depending on how many questions you have.
 We will perform two baseline tests to determine if your eyes meet the general criteria.
-If you wear contact lenses then you will remove them for the tests.
+You will need to remove your contact lenses for these tests.

 There is no fee for this appointment.
 Potential patients should be at least 18 years old, not pregnant or nursing.